dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "note" %}}These instructions are for running Dgraph Server without TLS config.
 Instructions for running with TLS would be added soon.{{% /notice %}}

-Here we'll go through an example of deploying 3 Dgraph Server nodes and 1 Zero on three different AWS instances using Docker Swarm.
+Here we'll go through an example of deploying 3 Dgraph Server nodes and 1 Zero on three different AWS instances using Docker Swarm with a replication factor of 3.

 * Make sure you have Docker Machine installed from the [step above]({{< relref "#deployment-on-aws">}}).